postmanlabs/labs-docs/src/pages/docs/getting-started/creating-your-first-workspace.md

     url: "/docs/collaborating-in-postman/using-workspaces/creating-workspaces/"
 ---

 Postman workspaces allow you to organize and collaborate on API projects with your team.
-Within each workspace you can share APIs, collections, environments, and other components of your work in Postman.
+Within each workspace you can share [APIs](/docs/designing-and-developing-your-api/creating-an-api/), [collections](/docs/getting-started/creating-the-first-collection/), [environments](https://learning.postman.com/docs/sending-requests/managing-environments/), and other components of your work in Postman.

-When you first open Postman, you will be in your default personal workspace, but you can create more workspaces for your personal use and to work in conjunction with teammates.

-> To create additional workspaces, you need to be signed into a [Postman account](/docs/getting-started/postman-account/).
+When you first open Postman, you will be in your default personal workspace, but you can create more workspaces for your personal use and to collaborate with teammates.
+To create additional workspaces, you need to be signed into a [Postman account](/docs/getting-started/postman-account/).

+## Accessing existing workspaces

 To access your workspaces, select **Workspaces** in the upper left.
-You can search for existing workspaces using the search bar or select from the dropdown list.
+You can search for existing workspaces using the search bar or select one from the dropdown list.

 <img alt="Change workspace or create new" src="https://assets.postman.com/postman-docs/workspace-switcher-v9.1.jpg" width="300px"/>

+## Creating a new workspace

 Select **Create Workspace** to add a new workspace.